 The way the site did that was to read your IP address.

-Your IP address doesn’t give your exact home address, but it does give a general vicinity of where you are connecting online.
-It’s often what’s used by cybercrime detectives to narrow down the origin of a hack, for example.
+If you wonder “can someone track my ip address” or “can you track someones ip address”.
+IP address doesn’t give your exact home address, but it does give a general vicinity of where you are connecting online and how are ip addresses tracked can vary through an IP online tracker..
+It’s often what’s used by cybercrime detectives to narrow down the origin of a hack, for example, and even many guides that teach how to find peoples ip addresses.

-It’s important to know all the ways that an IP address can impact your internet activities and how you can hide your IP address if you want to remain more anonymous for security reasons, or simply to check out the versions of Netflix available in other countries.
+It’s important to know all the ways that an IP address can impact your internet activities, the ways on how to get peoples ips and how you can hide your IP address if you want to remain more anonymous for security reasons, or simply to check out the versions of Netflix available in other countries.

 IP stands for internet protocol.
 The IP address is a means of identifying devices and networks through the internet landscape.
 IP addresses are made up of a set of four numbers that will range from 0.0.0.0 to 255.255.255.255.

-Your IP address will be assigned by your internet service provider and they are attached to a modem.
-So, everyone on the same network will share the same IP address.
+Your IP address will be assigned by your internet service provider and they are attached to a modem so its not hard to keep track of ip addresses.
+So, everyone on the same network will share the same IP address but someone can still use a program to trace ip addresses unless you are using one of the available vpn providers and all vpn traffic and internet traffic will be encrytped with a vpn connection.

 If you’ve ever received a notification from your cable or satellite company about potential Copyright infringement (e.g., if someone pirated a game or movie online), your IP address is how you were identified.
 The ISP won’t know which device was used, only that your network IP address was involved.